Energy, Environment & Sustainability

 Condition Monitoring Group is focused on developing and applying instrumentation to non-destructive (or semi-destructive) testing of materials and structures

 Fundamental and applied research into a wide range of materials, from high performance composites to biomedical.

-This group works on environmental engineering, specifically photocatalytic technology and reactor development, photocatalytic treatment of waste products, developing a range of sensors including real time and in-situ sensors, environmental sensing & monitoring, and the development of tracers/taggants for the Oil & Gas industry.
-Within the theme lie a number of established research centres and groups including:
+This sub-theme has particular interests in photocatalytic technology and reactor development, including the photocatalytic treatment of waste products, and have been developing a range of sensors such as real time and in-situ sensors, with applications for environmental sensing & monitoring.
+They have also been involved in the development of tracers/taggants for the oil & gas industry.

-The impact of Renewable/Sustainable Energy activities on practice forms a specific centre, Centre for Understanding Sustainability in Practice (CUSP).
+The impact of renewable and sustainable energy activities on practice forms a specific centre:

 In the Research Assessment Exercise 2008, research in the School of Engineering was graded as "world leading" for 5% of the submission, with a further 80% judged to be at international level.